Charles and Ray Eames: Deaths

 Charles died on August 21, 1978, while visiting St. Louis.
-Ray survived exactly another decade, passing away on August 21, 1988, in Santa Monica, California.
+Ray died on August 21, 1988, in Santa Monica, California.

 Charles's daughter, Lucia Eames, inherited the Eames collections and Eames House.
-Although Charles did not concern himself with the future of their designs after their death, Ray was actively planning the continuation of the Eames legacy during the last decade of her life.
-She founded the Eames Foundation in 2004 to preserve and share the legacy of the Eames House with the public for future generations.
+Although Charles did not concern himself with the future of their designs after his death, Ray actively planned the continuation of the Eames legacy during the last decade of her life.
+Lucia founded the Eames Foundation in 2004 to preserve and share the legacy of the Eames House with the public for future generations.
 Lucia Eames died in 2014, leaving her five children as the Board of Directors of the Eames Office and Eames Foundation.
-The Eames Office continues its work in educating and advocating for the legacy of the Eames', which includes occasionally releasing previously un-produced Eames designs.
+The Eames Office continues its work in educating and advocating for the legacy of the Eames, which includes occasionally releasing previously un-produced Eames designs.